 As Peru peels back its legislation around cannabis, entrepreneurs and businesses will be empowered to enter the market and claim a share of what promises to be a booming industry.
 At Biz Latin Hub, our local and expatriate team in Peru can help businesses get started.

 With our range of market entry and back-office services, we can help businesses navigate their legal and corporate requirements for setting up in Peru.
-Contact us today here for more information and guidance for your business venture.
+Contact us now for more information and guidance for your business venture.